iamvineettiwari/go-wal/README.md

 # go-wal
-Implementation of Write Ahead Log in golang to with high write throughput and support for log rotation
+Implementation of Write Ahead Log in golang with high write throughput and support for log rotation

 ### Operations supported
 1. `Write` - writes data to wal